-1915 Set amount of revenue from property taxes for state purposes at \$750,000 per year.
-Changed the method for apportioning the value of electric transmission lines to be by line mile within county where investment is made.
+1915 Set amount of revenue from property taxes for state purposes at \$750,000 per year. con announce in contract the property announce contract party and property announce party and property and Changed the method for apportioning the value of electric transmission lines to be by line mile within county where investment is made.
 1917 Set amount of revenue from property taxes for state purposes at \$1,000,000 per year.
-(New) Exempted forestry tracts for 10 years.
+(No.) 5 and defended back for 10 and (New) Exempted forestry tracts for 10 years.
 Amended levy limits for schools to require each county to raise a set minimum.
 1919 Set amount of revenue from property taxes for state purposes at \$2,000,000 per year.
 Established classification of property as real, personal or operating.
 Clarified requirement for property owners to file claims for exemptions.
 Raised levy limits for bridges.
-1921 Set amount of revenue from property taxes for state purposes at \$1,800,000 per year.
-(New-HB161) Exempted property owned by electrical public utility and used to generate and deliver electrical power for irrigation.
+1921 Set amount of revenue from property taxes for state purposes at \$1,800,000 per year. β το μετορού στο του μετορού στο μετορ (New-HB161) Exempted property owned by electrical public utility and used to generate and deliver electrical power for irrigation.
 1923 Set amount of revenue from property taxes for state purposes at \$1,575,000 per year.
-1323 Amended the levy limits for county current expense, for roads, and for bridges.
+Amended the levy limits for county current expense, for roads, and for bridges. runenaea the tery mines to country carrent expense, for rouges, and for smages.
 (New) Enacted a gasoline tax and exempted aircraft fuel from property taxation.
 1925 Set amount of revenue from property taxes for state purposes at \$1,675,000 per year.
 1927 Set amount of revenue from property taxes for state purposes at \$2,350,000 per year.
 (SB31) Exempted property up to \$1,000 in value belonging to veterans of the Spanish-American War or the Philippine Insurrection.
 (See 1913.)
 1929 Set amount of revenue from property taxes for state purposes at \$2,250,000 per year.
+1323 set amount of referred from property takes for state parposes at \$2,250,000 per year.
 Repealed the exemptions for forestry tracts and for surgical and scientific instruments of physicians.
 1931 Set amount of revenue from property taxes for state purposes at \$2,250,000 per year.
-Enacted the Property Tax Relief Act with the property tax levy for state funding to be reduced by the amount of the revenue raised from the new income tax and creating the office of the Tax Commissioner to administer the income tax.
+Enacted the Dranarty Tay Delief Act with the property tay love for state funding to be reduced by Enacted the Property Tax Relief Act with the property tax levy for state funding to be reduced by the amount of the revenue raised from the new income tax and creating the office of the Tax Commissioner to administer the income tax.
 Required merchant's stock to be valued based on the average value during the first three months of the year.
 Enacted a kilowatt hour tax on electrical energy generated in Idaho.